Rada Borić: Career

 In 1997, Borić and Ensler joined others involved in the movement to end violence against women to launch V-Day, through raising awareness globally.
 The movement was kicked off in 1998 with a production, aimed to raise funds to support community anti-violence groups and programs, of The Vagina Monologues at the Hammerstein Ballroom in New York City.
 Borić became the coordinator for V-Day events in the countries of the former Yugoslavia and the Eastern Bloc, one of 12 international women working to coordinate global events.
 In 2001, Ensler dedicated her book Necessary Targets: A Story of Women and War, based upon stories she had gathered in the camps, to Borić.
 The book was subsequently released as a play, for which Borić served as a consultant and executive producer.

 In 2001, Borić began working on the first Finnish-Croatian / Croatian-Finnish dictionary.
 She made sure that all of the nouns in the book included both feminine and masculine forms, rather than the typical male-default words used in traditional dictionaries.
 In 2007, she was honored as a Knight of the Order of the White Rose of Finland, when the dictionary was published in recognition of her work to foster the relationship between the two countries.
 In 2013, she was awarded the Order of the Croatian Interlace for her work in the promotion and protection of women's rights in Croatia.
-Borić was elected to serve on the Zagreb City Council in 2017.
+Borić was elected to serve in the Zagreb Assembly in 2017.